 Parking around the school during drop off and pick up times is a particular problem.

-Potential parking solutions could include:
+Potential parking solutions could include the following and will be taken up by Parish Council as appropriate:

-- Stipulating the number of car parking spaces per residence. - Developers to wholly mitigate for their own traffic generation and impact. - Small access roads to residences off the main road. - Review of parking restrictions. - A defensible parking strategy with clear recommendations for planning departments. - Thornton has no current parking restrictions in place.
+- stipulating the number of car parking spaces per residence. - developers to wholly mitigate for their own traffic generation and impact. - small access roads to residences off the main road. - review of parking restrictions. - a defensible parking strategy with clear recommendations for planning departments. - Thornton has no current parking restrictions in place.
 This needs to be reviewed with the relevant authorities.

-POLICY TT1: TRAFFIC MANAGEMENT - With particular regard to the rural highway network of the Parish and the need to minimise any increase in vehicular traffic all housing and commercial development must:
+POLICY TT1: TRAFFIC MANAGEMENT - With particular regard to the rural highway network of the Parishes and the need to minimise any increase in vehicular traffic all housing and commercial development must:

-- a) Be designed to minimise additional traffic generation and movement through the village; - b) Incorporate sufficient off-road parking; - c) Not remove or compromise the use of any existing off-road parking areas unless a suitable equivalent alternative is provided; - d) Provide any necessary improvements to site access, communal parking and the highway

-- network either directly or by financial contributions; and - e) Consider, where appropriate, the improvement and where possible the creation of footpaths and cycleways to key village services.
+- a) be designed to minimise additional traffic generation and movement through the village; - b) incorporate sufficient off-road parking; - c) not remove or compromise the use of any existing off-road parking areas unless a suitable equivalent alternative is provided; - d) provide any necessary improvements to site access, communal parking and the highway, network either directly or by financial contributions; and - e) make provision for the improvement and where possible the creation of footpaths and cycleways to key village services.